spark-notebook/spark-notebook/README.md

  * Docker image
  * DEB package

-However, there are several flavors for these distribtions that depends on the Spark version and Hadoop version you are using.
+However, there are several flavors for these distributions that depends on the Spark version and Hadoop version you are using.

+#### Requirements
+* Make sure you're running at least Java 7 (`sudo apt-get install openjdk-7-jdk`).

 #### ZIP
 The zip distributions are publicly available in the bucket: <a href="http://s3.eu-central-1.amazonaws.com/spark-notebook/index.html">s3://spark-notebook</a>.